Veterinary Public Health The Basics of State Veterinary Medicine

-All APHA vets are expected to complete this module.
+All APHA vets are expected to complete this course.
 For new recruits, the timescale should be agreed with your line manager.

-Non-APHA vets might be interested in completing this module if employment with APHA is an aspiration.
+Non-APHA vets might be interested in completing this course if employment with APHA is an aspiration.

 How to gain an OCQ(V) qualification and become an OV

 Register online to gain access to OCQ(V) training and revalidation